 A stability analysis is performed on a steel frame.
 The first three buckling modes are calculated and the buckling loads are compared to the analytical results from ref.[26] to obtain a benchmark for the stability calculation of SCIA Engineer.

-To obtain precise results, the number of 1D elements is refined through Setup > Mesh.
+To obtain precise results, the number of 1D elements is refined through Calculation, mesh > Mesh setup.